 Chapter 7 bankruptcy is essentially the simplest form of bankruptcy protection.
 It is designed to eliminate debts that are unsecured, including credit card bills, personal loans — although not student loans — and medical bills.
 In effect, filing bankruptcy allows you to be born again as a debt-free person.
-At Weiss & Schmidgall, P.C. in Merrillville, Indiana, we’ll review your financial situation and determine if Chapter 7 bankruptcy is the best solution to your debt problems.
+At the Law Office of Weiss, Schmidgall and Hires, P.C., in Merrillville, Indiana, we’ll review your financial situation and determine if Chapter 7 bankruptcy is the best solution to your debt problems.
 Our lawyers serve clients in Lake and Porter counties of Indiana, including those as far away as South Bend and Lafayette.
 We also work with clients in the Chicagoland area of Illinois.

 In Indiana, you can keep up to $17,600 in equity in your home as an individual and up to $35,200 if you and your spouse file as a couple.
 Indiana has no specific bankruptcy exemption for motor vehicles.
 However, you can exempt up to $9,350 of tangible personal property such as a car and household possessions if you are single and up to $18,700 if you are married.
 If you have any assets you would lose by filing Chapter 7 bankruptcy, our lawyers may advise you to help save them by opting for Chapter 13 bankruptcy instead.